NotAShelf/nyx/.github/README.md

    <img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg">
 </a>

-... or if you prefer crypto
+...or if you prefer crypto *(those are not active yet due to my lack of interest in cyptocurrencies)*

-Ethereum: ``
+Ethereum: ` `

 Monero/Bitcoin: notashelf.dev